K1R1EIIIKA/K1R1EIIIKA/README.md

 # Hi there 👋, my name is Kirill
 ### I'm a Python Django & Unity C# developer
-I've been working on the backend in Django for about 2 years and developing games in Unity for about a year
+I've been working on the backend in Django for about 2 years and developing games in Unity for about a year.

 **Skills:** Python / Django / REST / C# / Unity / SQL